garrandall/popular-music-data/tracks/time-to-kill-the-band.md

 ---
 The many roads I've covered
 The many trails I've burned
-But when our paths did cross, love, oooh
+But when our paths did cross, love, oh
 My whole world made a turn

 And we've got time to kill